fathyshalaby/OnsetDetection/README.md

 # OnsetDetection
-This repo includes the code base for a onset detection challenge by the CP
+This repo includes the code base for a onset detection challenge by the CP.
+Our approach is based on using a CNN which takes as input a mel spectogram and returns the onsets.

 ## Installation
 1. Clone the repo